coderharry1/coderharry1/README.md

 ### 🧠 **Brain Tumor Detection with CNNs**
 - **Technologies:** TensorFlow, PyTorch, OpenCV
-- **Overview:** Developed a model that detects brain tumors in MRI scans, achieving a **20% improvement in diagnostic accuracy** and reducing training time by **25%**.
+- **Overview:** Developing a model that detects brain tumors in MRI scans, achieving a **20% improvement in diagnostic accuracy** and reducing training time by **25%**.
 This project is part of an open-source initiative to support faster, more accurate diagnoses in healthcare.
-- **Impact:** Helped reduce diagnostic errors and optimize medical decision-making.
+- **Impact:** Helping reduce diagnostic errors and optimise medical decision-making.

 ### 📊 **Apple Stock Price Prediction**
 - **Technologies:** Python, Scikit-learn